baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

    ret
 ```

 The actual variable access is overshadowed by the overhead to do so.
-Loading the GOT address into the %ecx register takes three instructions.
+Loading the GOT address into the `%ecx` register takes three instructions.
 What if this function is called very often?
-Even worse: what if the function getfoo would be defined static or hidden and no pointer to it are ever available?
+Even worse: what if the function `getfoo` would be defined static or hidden and no pointer to it are ever available?
 In this case the caller might already have computed the GOT address; at least on IA-32 the GOT address is the same for all functions in the DSO or executable.
-The computation of the GOT address in foobar would be unnecessary.
-The key word in this scenario description is “might”.
+The computation of the GOT address in `foobar` would be unnecessary. **The key word in this scenario description is “might”**.
 The IA-32 ABI does not require that the caller loads the PIC register.
 Only if a function calls uses the PLT do we know that `%ebx` contains the GOT address and in this case the call could come from any other loaded DSO or the executable.
 I.e., we really always have to load the GOT address.

 On platforms with better-designed instruction sets the generated code is not bad at all.
 For example, the x86-64 version could look like this: